 1. Motorcycles must be fitted with an effective rear wheel brake.

 2. Front wheel brakes are prohibited.
 It is sufficient to unhook and remove the cable of the front brake.

 WHEELS AND TYRES

-1. For the Newbie / Vintage / Hooligan classes all types of tyres and sizes of wheels are permitted.
+1. For the Newbie / Vintage / Hooligan classes all types of wheels, sizes and tyres are permitted, except for knobblies.